 Tammy’s practice focuses on class actions and multidistrict litigation throughout the country.
 She also handles class actions and collective actions in foreign countries in copycat litigation.
 Tammy has successfully defended more than 100 nationwide and statewide class actions and MDLs alleging unfair business practices, employment discrimination and wage-hour litigation, false advertising, product liability, medical monitoring, personal injury and property rights claims.
-Her clients include consumer goods manufacturers, food and beverage companies, railroads, automobile manufacturers, fuel retailers, tobacco companies, cell phone manufacturers and service providers.
+Her clients include consumer goods manufacturers, food and beverage companies, railroads, automobile manufacturers, fuel retailers, cigarette manufacturers, cell phone manufacturers and service providers.

-Tammy was part of the team that developed and implemented the strategy leading to the defeat of more than 50 statewide tobacco class actions.
+Tammy was part of the team that developed and implemented the strategy leading to the defeat of more than 50 statewide cigarette class actions.
 She also served as trial counsel for Lorillard Tobacco Company in a statewide class action trial in New Orleans, Louisiana, that lasted more than two years.
 The team successfully defeated the plaintiffs’ request for medical monitoring relief in one of the few medical monitoring cases to go to trial.

 Tammy is well-versed in settling class actions early and efficiently.
 She develops and conducts programs for her clients and co-counsel on defending and settling class actions.
 She also advises her clients on regulatory issues in the United States and in foreign countries and she has significant experience in preparing expert and company witnesses.

 Publications and Presentations